aquariumbio/aquarium/docs/_docs/protocol_developer/table.md

                     .end_table
 ```

-Such a nice table of course deserves an equally polished `show` block
+Such a nice table of course deserves an equally polished `ShowBlock`

 ```ruby
 show do